gqmaguirejr/E-learning/README.md

 ./extract_customDocProperties.py filename.docx
 ```

-Output: outputs JSON for the DOCX file, in the form to be used for other program

-Note: The program currently does not write the JSON to a file.
+Output: outputs JSON for the DOCX file, in the form to be used for other program.
+If the output file is not specified the data is output to a file named output.json.

 Example:
 ```
-./extract_customDocProperties.py test.docx
+./extract_customDocProperties.py test.docx --json output.json

 Pretty print the resulting JSON ./extract_customDocProperties.py Template-thesis-English-2021-with-for-DiVA.docx --pretty